 The Apostle Paul took his calling seriously, he said.
 In his mission journeys, Paul traveled almost exclusively to capital cities—the cities of greatest influence.
 He converted people in great numbers, but individual conversions were also recorded.
 At least seven of Paul’s thirteen individual conversions are politically related.

 The address comes shortly after Drollinger and the Capitol Ministries Board of Directors appointed Slavik Rimski of Ukraine, as the Global Director for Western and Eastern Europe.
-Rimski is charged with growing CapMin ministries in nations within his geographic area.
+In this part-time, volunteer position, Rimski is charged with growing CapMin ministries in nations within his geographic area.
 He is one among six CapMin Global Directors.

 Rimski has served as a city council member and recently as Foreign Affairs Director for the Ukraine Conservative Movement Sobor.
 He continues to work closely with Pavel Unguryan, an Evangelical Christian and former member of the Ukrainian Parliament who has been helping Capitol Ministries create discipleship ministries to political leaders at all levels in his nation and other European countries since 2019.